AnantharamanLab/METABOLIC/README.md

 &emsp;&emsp;&emsp;&emsp;9. *Bio::Tools::CodonTable*<br />
 &emsp;&emsp;&emsp;&emsp;10. *Carp*<br />

+Note for later: The last three lines in "run_to_setup.sh" are used to download "METABOLIC_test_files.tgz" from a  Google Drive.
+It requires gdown. gdown can be simply installed by calling "pip install gdown".

 **R Packages**
 &emsp;&emsp;To install, open the R command line interface by entering "R" into the command line, and then enter<br />
 &emsp;&emsp;"install.packages("[Package Name]")".<br />